nimdone/nimdone-88471/src/pages/index.md

       - title: 'Select text, tables and images from PDF'
         image: images/robust-iron.png
         image_alt: App users welcoming a new member
-        content: >-
+        content: >
-          **Mark the the text or use our inbuilt snip tool to capture images or tables and nimdone will autopopulate the slide with the selected content along with the imported citations**
+          **Mark the the text or use our inbuilt snip tool to capture images or tables and nimdone will autopopulate the slide with the selected content along with the imported citations.**
         actions:
           - label: Watch video
             url: Watch video